 Businesses today often need to insure for high levels of professional indemnity insurance cover, often because it is a requirement of an important customer.

 Sometimes the level of cover they require will exceed the amount available from their PI insurer and so an Excess Layer policy is necessary.
 Our guide explains more about this complex insurance.

-We recommend this guide is circulated to all Partners, Directors and Senior Managers for their general awareness and risk management purposes.
+We recommend that this guide is circulated to all Partners, Directors and Senior Managers for their general awareness and risk management purposes.

 - What is excess layer insurance?